Apply to Medicine

 PARTNERS is our flagship access scheme offering a supported entry route into Newcastle University.
 It is open to all students from England, Scotland, Wales and Northern Ireland who fulfil widening participation eligibility criteria.

-Participating students receive a lower conditional offer, up to three A Level grades (or equivalent) below the typical offer, and a comprehensive programme of support from application to graduation and beyond.
-Offer is dependent on UCAT and interview score.
+Participating students receive a lower conditional offer, up to three A Level grades (or equivalent) below the typical offer, and support through the application process and beyond.

 Realising Opportunities